Cuba mourns after 107 killed in airliner crash - Journal du Cameroun

 The plane took off from Havana at 12:08 pm (1608 GMT) Friday heading for Holguin, 670 kilometers (415 miles) to the east.

-From the supermarket where he works near the airport, Jose Luis, 49, said he could see the plane taking off before it banked and plunged to the ground.
+From the supermarket where he works near the airport, Jose Luis, 49, said he saw the plane lifting off before it banked and plunged to the ground.

 “I saw it taking off.
 All of a sudden, it made a turn, and went down.
 We were all amazed,” he said.